 More fascinating facts from A&O: The Firm

 - A&O lawyer ‘Gunboat’ Richmond Smith drafted the statutes of the Universities of York and Sussex.

-- When they started the firm, George Allen and Tom Overy agreed that they could each bring one son into the partnership, but neither prospered.
+- When they started the firm, George Allen and Tom Overy agreed that they could each bring one son into the partnership.
+Unfortunately neither prospered.
 Philip Allen was not cut out for the law, only qualifying at the third attempt in 1951.
 He was made partner the same year but only stayed until 1955 before moving to the country to become a dairy farmer.
-Oxford graduate Tony Overy had a promising early career at the firm, acting for Mobil Oil and showing “astuteness and talent,” but he had a difficult relationship with his father, a painful war injury and may have been unavoidably caught up in the quarrel between his father and George Allen.
+Oxford graduate Tony Overy, on the other hadn, had a promising early career at the firm, acting for Mobil Oil and showing “astuteness and talent.”
+Still, he had a difficult relationship with his father, a painful war injury and may have been unavoidably caught up in the quarrel between his father and George Allen.
 He began a long and relentless slide into alcoholism.
 “The issue was, if not completely swept under the carpet, only indirectly tackled.
 The euphemism was, ‘Tony’s not in today.’”

 - The distinctive Allen & Overy typeface has been in place for many years, but a logo designed in the 90s has since fallen out of favour.